Celebrating our 44th year, the annual Bigfork Festival of the Arts is a favorite among artists and visitors alike.

 The Bigfork Festival of the Arts will be Saturday and Sunday 9am-4:30pm.
-The first hour of each day is reserved for attendees who may be a part of a vulnerable population.
 Parking is available at the Bigfork School parking, on Electric Avenue (via Bridge Street) and Bethany Lutheran Church on Highway 35.
 There will be limited handicap parking at the UPS Store on Grand Avenue, decal is required.
 At this time, there will not be any shuttle service.

 It was May of 1978 when the idea of a Bigfork Festival of the Arts was first proposed.
 As so often happens in Bigfork, it started with a conversation on Electric Ave. between members of the community.
 The first festival was held on the first weekend in August of 1978.
 It was a resounding success despite the committee’s inexperience.
 The feedback from the community was very positive and the group agreed that it should become an annual event.
 Elna Darrow served as festival chair for several years.
 In 2005, a committee of the Bigfork Area Chamber of Commerce took over leadership of the event with proceeds being earmarked for advertising/marketing Bigfork.

 Over the years, the festival has grown steadily to its current size.
 In 2021, there were more than 150 booths representing a wide variety of arts and crafts by nationally and internationally recognized artists and craftsmen.
 Festival attendance is estimated to be more than 6,000.